top of page

 To ensure process safety, you must understand functional safety management.
 However, that can be difficult.
 The world of industrial risk management is full of technical phrases, abbreviations, and standards.
 There is FMECA, HIPPS, QRA, LOPA, etc. But in this series of insights, we provide you with a basic introduction to some of the topic areas.
 First out: Functional safety is an integral part of process safety.

 Imagine you are planning to design and build a new chemical plant.
 It's critical that there are automatic systems in place.
 This is because they can protect against leaks/spills that could be flammable, toxic, or hazardous in other ways.
 In addition, breakdown of equipment or accidents results in production stops (downtime).
 In this case, the plant owners cannot generate revenues for months or years.
-Hence, the design process for automatic safety systems, the so-called functional safety lifecycle, is fundamental to ensure that the risk is sufficiently low.
+Hence, the design process for automatic safety systems, the so-called functional safety life-cycle, is fundamental to ensure that the risk is sufficiently low.

 The core of functional safety is about defining requirements for instrumented safety systems and so-called safety instrumented functions, which normally include an input device, logic solver, and a final element.
 A pressure transmitter (input device) is a typical example of an instrumented function.
 It will react upon high pressure and send a signal to a programmable unit (logic solver).
 The programmable unit will send a signal to close a valve or stop a pump via, e.g., a circuit breaker or relay (final element) to prevent further pressure increase.